Pooja22singh/TreeVisualizer/readme.md

-1. Have a list of noded
+1. Have a list of node
 2. Create a tree out of it
 3. Draw it on the DOM using CanvasAPI